ropensci-archive/roweb2/content/blog/2017-11-10-ozunconf2017realtime.md

 Overall I was amazed at the progress we made over just two days.
 Starting from a silly idea/demo, we built a package which can plot realtime data, and can even serve up some data to be plotted.
 I have no expectations that this will be the way of the future, but it's been a fantastic learning experience for me (and hopefully others too).
 It's highlighted that there's ways to achieve realtime plots, even if we've used a library built for drawing rather than one built for plotting per se.

-It's even inspired an offshoot using `leaflet` as the canvas, in the form of R packages [tRainspotting](https://github.com/ropenscilabs/tRainspotting) which shows realtime data on New South Wales public transport:
+It's even inspired offshoots in the form of R packages [tRainspotting](https://github.com/ropenscilabs/tRainspotting) which shows realtime data on New South Wales public transport using `leaflet` as the canvas:

 ![](/img/blog-images/2017-11-10-realtime/tRainspotting.png)